 - Personalized attention with US based case managers

-- Home to Dr. Dario Garin the most recognized and trusted name in orthopedic surgery in Mexico
+- Home to Dr. Dario Garin and Dr. Fernando Izquierdo the most recognized and trusted names in Mexico

-- Peace of mind from getting treated with the most prestigious hospital name in Mexico
+- Peace of mind from getting treated with the most prestigious hospitals in Mexico

-- Full-scale certified hospital with International Accreditation’s (Not a Clinic like most)
+- Full-scale certified hospitals and clinics with International Accreditation’s

 - Best technologically advanced medical facilities in Tijuana